manishprajapat-01/AmazonClone/README.md

-# firstRepository
+# Amazon_clone
-hello github
-this project will have some code and using diffrent language this is vs code ,code editor
+This project will have some code using only html & css only one static page

-# hello github
-# Student
-Manish Mrajapat
-# i am back to github